flyonspeed/OnSpeed-Gen1/README.md

  * The green led indicates that valid AOA data is being recieved and tones are being played.
 If aircraft is not moving or no air is flowing through the pitot this light will not flash.

  * For setting up on skyview system need to setup skyview to trasmit(TX) AHRS data to available serial port.
 Receiveing does not need to be enabled because this box does not send data back to dynon.
 Default is using 9600 baud for serial output.
 But this can be changed in source code.

+ * A voltage input version of this code can be found here.  https://github.com/dinglewanker/aoa-tone-voltage It takes in a voltage level instead of a serial input.
+This could be useful for other types of AOA systems.

 # Todo